bariscvzz/LFS/README.md

 ----------------------------------------------------------
-Tools are under development.
-Your thoughts about vehicles are important to me.
-If you want to reach, you can reach from Linkedin. linkedin.com/in/barışceviz
+I keep adding new features to the tools.
+Your thoughts about tools are important to me.

+If you want to reach, you can reach from Linkedin.